Balance Correlations, Agentic Zeros, and Networks: The Structure of 192 Years of War and Peace: Balance in a new theoretical frame

-\subsection{The Critical Role of (Agentic) Non-ties}
+\subsection{The critical role of (agentic) non-ties}

 Another restriction in Heider's model is that it assumes all relations are either positive or negative, not neutral.
-On the other hand, as Cartwright and Harary noted (1956) very early on, in reality many people are going to have neutral sentiments (neither positive nor negative) about each other.
-While such non-ties are often seen as part of any natural network, they are often treated as ``missing data'' and are excluded from any predictions (Cartwright \& Harary, 1956).
-Or, by some conventions, as noted by Rawlings and Friedkin (2017, p.
-515), ``... the absence of a positive sentiment implies the presence of a negative sentiment,'' and as such a lack of a tie may be deemed to represent a negative tie.
-We disagree completely.
+On the other hand, in reality many people are going to have neutral sentiments (neither positive nor negative) about each other.
+While such non-ties are often seen as part of any natural network, they are often treated as ``missing data'' and are excluded from any predictions \cite{CartwrightHarary1956}.
+Or, by some conventions, as noted by \cite{rawlings2017structural}, ``... the absence of a positive sentiment implies the presence of a negative sentiment,'' and as such a lack of a tie may be deemed to represent a negative tie.

 In a major departure from this tradition, we explicitly consider neutral relations as agentic or social choices, just as much as positive and negative relations.
-There are many reasons that neutral or non-relationship ties should be considered within a balance theory context.
+There are many reasons that neutral or non-relationship ties should be considered a choice within a balance theory context.
 For example, in a highly polarized and conflict-ridden environment, Ego may have positive sentiments toward X, but Ego also observes that Alter and X have an intense dislike for each other.
+If Ego were to develop a positive relation with Alter, even if it were to serve Ego's interests to do so, this would create an unbalanced triple.
 One way of escaping this uncomfortable position is to establish a neutral or non-relationship with Alter, rather than taking sides in the dispute.
-That is, Ego may take the ``Switzerland'' option of staying neutral in a spat, in order to preserve his options to work with Alter in the future.
+That is, Ego may take the ``Switzerland'' option of staying neutral in the spat, in order to preserve her options to work with Alter in the future.

 Strategic neutrality is not the only reason for considering neutral relations in balance theory.
-Within the blockmodeling perspective it has been noted frequently how zero blocks (groups of people who are discouraged from relating to each other or to other groups) can be found as a way to preserve social order (White, Boorman \& Breiger, 1976; Pachucki \& Breiger, 2010).
+Within the blockmodeling perspective it has been noted frequently how zero blocks (groups of people who are discouraged from relating to each other or to other groups) can be found as a way to preserve social order \cite{whiteboormanbreiger1976,pachuckibreiger2010}.
 The cost of forming ties under such conditions could be substantial in a social situation.
 Understanding how these non-ties play a role in balancing triadic relations is explicitly part of our model.